Quantco/ndonnx/docs/intros/gettingstarted.rst

 ONNX Export
 -----------

 ndonnx arrays do not *need* to hold data.
-They may instead be instantiated with only a *shape* and *data type*.
+They can instead be instantiated with only a *shape* and *data type*.
 This gives you the ability to persist the traced computation graph as an ONNX model and provide compatible input values only at inference time.

 .. code-block:: python